 Because of changes in all three, skin, bone and fat, no one treatment, procedure or cream can rejuvenate all three.
 For aging skin, a rejuvenating fractional laser or deep chemical peel can trigger collagen production to improve the skin’s texture and elasticity.
 Lost facial fat can be restored with fat grafting or the injection of biostimulating products such as Sculptra or Bellafill.
 Bone loss cannot be reversed, but plastic surgery offers cheek and chin implants to help balance lost projection

-Board certified plastic surgeons Gilbert Lee, M.D. and Brian Reagan, M.D. of Changes Plastic Surgery & Spa in San Diego, CA. are experts in treating loss of fat, bone and sagging skin.
+Board certified plastic surgeon Gilbert Lee, M.D. of Changes Plastic Surgery & Spa in San Diego, CA. is an expert in treating loss of fat, bone, and sagging skin.
 Schedule a consultation to learn how you can get ahead of the aging game.

 Copyright 2014 Jill Darrah for Changes Plastic Surgery & Spa